Business Law Section

 Join a Standing Committee.

-Standing Committees are now accepting applications to fill vacant seats and filling them with the best attorneys in the State.
+Standing Committees are now accepting applications to fill vacant seats and filling them with the best attorneys’ in the State.
 Practitioners and other legal professionals who are members of the BLS and who have at least five (5) years of experience are eligible to apply.
 Membership on a committee affords unique opportunities to participate in the creation of law in your practice area, to get to know and be known by other practitioners, to work with the recognized leaders in your field, and to stay on the cutting edge of developments and practice techniques.
 Membership is a rewarding experience that keeps one ahead of, and in touch with, business law developments.
-Most committees meet once a month, often by phone; a full list of the Standing Committee Meeting dates for June are listed HERE.
-A description of the required commitment and application process, along with a link to the application, can be found at the following link at the State Bar Website HERE.
+Most committees meet once a month, often by phone; a full list of the Standing Committee Meeting dates for August are listed HERE.
+A description of the required commitment and application process, along with a link to the application, can be found HERE.